1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: IDL maintains uniform calendar days across the globe.

-74. The difference between local time and standard time is maximum in:
+74. The difference between local time and standard time is maximum in_____________.

 A) Large east–west countries (Russia, USA)